DriftKit

 Motion-first React components.
 Spring physics by default.

 A growing library of 52+ copy-paste React components built on Framer Motion and Tailwind.
-Every interaction is powered by spring physics — no easing curves, no keyframes, just natural motion.
-Built to teach, shipped to use.
+Every interaction is powered by spring physics, with live examples and plain-language controls that help designers understand why motion feels right.

 A library of small UI pieces — buttons, forms, lists, cards — that move with physics instead of stiff, canned animations.
 Designers drop them into their products to make interfaces feel alive without hiring a motion specialist.